<< < 8 9 10 11 12 13 14 15 16 17 18 > >> ∑:462 Sort:Rank

 This section provides a quick summary of the Unicode code point block: 'New Tai Lue', which contains 96 code points to represent New Tai Lue alphabets used in the New Tai Lue language.

-This section provides a quick summary of the Unicode code point block: 'Khojki', which contains 62 code points to represent a writing system used by the Nizari Ismaili community of South Asia for recording religious literature.
+This section provides a quick summary of the Unicode code point block: 'Hanunoo', which contains 32 code points to represent Hanunoo alphabets used in the Hanunoo language.

 11D60: Gunjala Gondi